babybits/GettingAndCleaningDataProject/README.md

 once you unzip the file, you will have a folder "UCI HAR Dataset" under your working directory.

 Use the R file to create the tidyData.txt file.

+There is more information about the files and variables under CodeBook.md file.